 Jacquie is my beloved dead bunny.
 It may not be obvious given her tough-looking exterior, but inside, she is a sweet and gentle soul.
 She is easygoing and has a calm demeanor.

-Jacquie is dead, but she’s cute.
+Jacquie may be dead, but she’s cute.
 She’s skull and bones, but round and soft to touch.
 A study in contrasts, much like I am myself sometimes.

 Before I had Jacquie, there was a period in my life when I had felt a void, a vague longing, for a scary plush.
 Everyone goes through that phase, right?… Anyway, I may have gotten the twisted idea in my head after seeing the toys in Misa’s room (from Death Note).
 But there was a problem; all the scary plushies I’d seen, including Misa’s, just weren’t cute enough.

-My sister Alice and I happened to come across Skelanimals at the New York Comic Con in 2008; and they were certainly cute enough to fit the bill.
-Unfortunately, the best ones that seemed to be available were dogs, so I hesitated.
-I had some dog plushies at home, but I didn’t feel any special connection to them, the way I did to my bunnies, for instance.
-But I needed a scary plushy.
+My sister Alice and I happened to come across Skelanimals while attending the New York Comic Con in 2008; and they were certainly cute enough to fit the bill.
+Unfortunately, the best ones that seemed to be available were dogs.
+So I hesitated.
+I’d had some dog plushies in the past, but I didn’t feel any special connection to them, the way I did to my bunnies, for instance.
+But I did need a scary plushie.
 Was I really going to pass up this opportunity?